mpkondrashin/cia/README.md

 #### Caching

-Previous checks are chached to to enomerously speed up sucential checks if only small portion of files are chenged between the runs.
+Previous checks are chached to enomerously speed up sucential checks if only small portion of files are changed between the runs.

-Two industry best SQL databases are supported:
-- SQLite to store cache in local file
-- PostreSQL to use persistent network storage

 ### Configurable theshhold for file safety confidence